-The Town Council of Gochas, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, has made the personnel rules set out in the Schedule.
+The Berseba Village Council has, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.

-J. BOCK CHAIRPERSON BY ORDER OF THE COUNCIL
+S.M.
+ESTERHUIZEN CHAIRPERSON BY ORDER OF THE COUNCIL